Leave the Door Open: Critical reception

 AllMusic's critic Andy Kellman said the track "best meshes the smooth and tender style of Mars with Paak's nephew-of-Bobby Womack rasp".
-Josh Glicksman commenting in the Billboard "Five Burning Questions" article said the track is "tailor-made to dance and snap along to as it gets delightfully stuck in your head".
+Josh Glicksman in the Billboard "Five Burning Questions" article said the track is "tailor-made to dance and snap along to as it gets delightfully stuck in your head".
 Carl Lamarre, on a different segment on Billboard Five Burning Questions, called the vocals "buttery" and "too irresistible to pass up".
-Lamarre thought Silk Sonic "threaded a polished '70s soundscape from top to bottom".
+Lamarre thought Silk Sonic "threaded a polished '70s soundscape".
 In the same publication, Jason Lipshutz dubbed the single "an ode to stylish yearning that leans in to the throwback charm"."

 On the other hand, Marc Hogan of Pitchfork criticized the track for turning "'70s soul into a costume drama, without the drama" and for its "skillfully rendered pastiche".
 Hogan thought it would be the same as listening to "an expertly curated quiet-storm compilation".
 He dubbed the single a "shag-carpeted and leisure-suited booty-call slow jam ... never breaks character long enough to acknowledge the present"."
 Hogan ended by saying the track is not "postmodern", but "the past in hologram form".